 Modernize Brokered Deposit Regulatory Rules

-Congress and the FDIC should modernize the laws and regulations that define brokered deposits so they reflect modern deposit gathering and fit how bank customers want to handle their money.
+Congress should modernize the laws and regulations that define brokered deposits so they reflect modern deposit gathering and fit how bank customers want to handle their money.

 What Is the National Rate Cap?